 Ductless mini-split AC systems (also called mini-split heat pumps) have become very popular in recent years, thanks to several advantages over window and portable air conditioners, and the relative affordability of these compact AC units compared to whole-house air conditioning.

 A ductless mini-split air conditioner may be just the answer if a single room or area in your home needs better cooling and heating.

 In this article, we discuss the pros and cons of ductless mini-split air conditioning, show you how these heat pumps differ from traditional air conditioners, and give you expert advice on how to buy and install a ductless mini-split AC.

 As the name “ductless mini-split” implies, this air conditioner doesn’t have ductwork, is relatively small, and is split into two main parts.
-It has an outdoor compressor and an indoor condenser/air handler unit that, in most cases, mounts on a room’s wall or ceiling.
-Less common indoor condenser/air handlers are freestanding or built as a cassette that can be recessed into the ceiling.
+It has an outdoor compressor/condenser and an indoor evaporator/air handler unit that, in most cases, mounts on a room’s wall or ceiling.
+Less common indoor evaporator/air handlers are freestanding or built as a cassette that can be recessed into the ceiling.

-A mini-split AC unit can connect one outdoor compressor to from one to eight indoor condenser units, located in different rooms.
-With multiple indoor condensers, you can create “zoned” heating and cooling in your home, where different zones are each controlled separately by their own thermostats.
+A mini-split AC unit can connect one outdoor compressor to from one to eight indoor evaporator units, located in different rooms.
+With multiple indoor evaporator, you can create “zoned” heating and cooling in your home, where different zones are each controlled separately by their own thermostats.
 You just heat or cool when and where you want.

-You can buy mini-split air conditioners as kits that include one compressor and one, two, or more indoor condenser units.
+You can buy mini-split air conditioners as kits that include one compressor and one, two, or more indoor evaporator units.